 A Tohono O’odham hoh or basket is made from a coil of bear grass (Nolina microcarpa, called moho in their language) sewn with bleached white yucca (Yucca elata - tokway).
 Other materials used include green or yellow-green unbleached yucca, black from the seed pod of the devilsclaw plant (Proboscidea parviflora - eehuk) and on occasion, red from the root of the Spanish or Shin Dagger (Yucca arizonica, oh’eetock).

-On the left is an older and very finely woven basket that used both the black devils claw and the red yucca root.
-7.5 inches and $200.
-This split stitch bowl has a closed stitch flared rim.
+On the left is an open stitch basket by Doris Jose with coyote tracks on the edges.
+7.5 inches and $95.
+This split stitch basket is also by Doris Jose.
+8.5 inches and $120.
 An older flat hanging plaque.
 6.75 inches (without handle) and $55.
 Master weaver Delores Stevens brought in this wonderful hummingbird basket.
 8 inches and $300.
 (ALL IN TUCSON)

 vintage TO.jpg